ravish-oo/opoch-toe-arc-agi-v3/docs/human_pair_programmer_files/implementer_prompt.md

 but that is what we say.. u read and tell me what u undersstood independently and does it match with above understanding

 # Larger understanding prompt:
-like i said we are just getting started and only hv docs setup, now i want u to read @docs/anchors/00_math_spec.md  @docs/anchors/01_engineering_spec.md and @docs/anchors/02_determinism_addendum.md and assess for urself if this aligns with and ur understanding. looking at this can u establish:
+i want u to read @docs/anchors/00_math_spec.md  @docs/anchors/01_engineering_spec.md and @docs/anchors/02_determinism_addendum.md and assess for urself if this aligns with and ur understanding. looking at this can u establish:
   1. with these specs that engineering = math.
 The program is the proof.
   2. u can see that debugging is reduced to algebra